BUILDING SERVICES ENGINEERING TECHNICIAN APPRENTICESHIP

 • A Level EEE - Must include Mathematics and preferably a Science in either Chemistry or Physics (UCAS points: 48)

-• T-level (Pass or above) in Construction: Design, Surveying And Planning.
+• T-level (Pass or above) in Construction: Design, Surveying and Planning.
 (UCAS points: 72)

-• BTEC Level 3 Extended Diploma MPP in an Engineering subject area or Construction and Built Environment area (Must include Mathematics and
+• BTEC Level 3 Extended Diploma MPP in an Engineering subject area or Construction and Built Environment area (Must include Mathematics and Further Mathematics) (UCAS points: 64)

 • Building Services Engineering Technician level 3 apprenticeship MP (UCAS points: 48) alongside grade Pass or Distinction at EPA